SteevenJanny/DeepKKL/README.md

 ## Model training and evaluation
 Model can be trained with ```train_model.py```.
 Use args to select the model (RNN, GRU or KKL) and the system.

+## License
+This work is licensed under Attribution-NonCommercial-ShareAlike 4.0 International